Analysis Conditions / System Set-up

 |Info:||Postnova PN3240 4-Channel UV Detector (Wavelength 280 nm)|

-Study of Temperature Stability, Fragmentation and Aggregation of Recombinant Antibodies with Asymmetrical Flow FFF and UV
+Study of Temperature Stability, Fragmentation and Aggregation of Recombinant Antibodies with Asymmetrical Flow Field-Flow Fractionation and UV

 Fig. 1 reveals that using the Postnova AF2000 system not only the antibody species themselves, but also two fragments and higher aggregates could be separated and characterized.
 Moreover, the heterogeneity of the antibody’s fractions can be elucidated using this AF4 system as the peak shape is not symmetrical, but shows a broadening with higher retention times indicating a different conformation of the antibody species in this region.

 Fig. 2 shows the dependence of the antibodies from different processing temperatures.
 Thereby, the results clearly show that no fragments and aggregates can be detected when the antibody is processed at a temperature of 30 °C.